advisoft/advisphere/README.md

-Advishphere is a virtual computational platform designed for high performance embedded systems.
+Advisphere is a virtual computational platform designed for high performance embedded systems.